luiz-linkezio/Tarefas-P1-SI-CIn-UFPE-2022.2/README(English).md

 # Tasks-P1-SI-CIN-UFPE-2022.2

-Tasks for the Programming 1 (P1) course of the Information Systems (SI) program at the Center for Informatics (CIN) of the Federal University of Pernambuco (UFPE), a course I took in the second half of 2022 and first half of 2023.
+Tasks for the Programming 1 (P1) course of the [Information Systems (SI)](https://portal.cin.ufpe.br/graduacao/sistemas-de-informacao/) undergraduate program at the [Center for Informatics (CIN)](https://portal.cin.ufpe.br/) of the [Federal University of Pernambuco (UFPE)](https://www.ufpe.br/), a course I took in the second half of 2022 and first half of 2023.

 The activities that earned points in the course include the lists in this repository and a final project.
 Check the project in this other repository: https://github.com/luiz-linkezio/projeto-p1-equipe7